How Long Should I Boil Coffee For?

 Watch a visual guide to making stovetop coffee here:

-Turkish coffee is famous for its intense flavor.
+Turkish coffee is famous for its intense flavour.
 It has been prepared using the same technique for over 500 years, so the conventions of making it are well-established.

 Two things are needed to prepare Turkish coffee: very finely ground coffee powder (5) and a special brewing pot called a “cezve” in Turkey or an “ibrik” in most other parts of the world.
 A filter is not used in its preparation, so the resulting cup is thick with coffee “mud.”
 This just adds to its charm.